mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 ### Validate notification origin

 1. After configuring the URLs and Events, **reveal the generated secret signature**.
 2. Then, use the secret signature to validate the `x-signature-id` header.
-The field value must match the signature, as shown in the example below.
+The value received in the header must match the key obtained in the previous step.
+In the example shown below, the value `59f768b5fcd30f47764052992e42b0f8812d02ffa34ca9f8d9947f2dcb7027f1` should match the generated secret key.

 ```
+...
 accept-encoding	*
 content-type	application/json
 accept	*/*
 x-signature-id	59f768b5fcd30f47764052992e42b0f8812d02ffa34ca9f8d9947f2dcb7027f1
+...
 ```

 ### Simulate notification receipt